-At first, show students a discussion storyboard like the one above.
-Ask them to look at the problem presented in the first cell.
-The following cells show shows four students who all have an idea about the problem in front of them.
-Students should think about whom they think is the most correct and be prepared to explain why that person is correct.
-Students might support their position by creating visuals, including text and images, on Storyboard That.
-These visuals can easily be exported as PowerPoint slides.
+At first, show students a discussion storyboard like the one below.
+Ask them to look at the problem on the discussion storyboard.
+It shows four students who all have an idea about the problem in front of them.
+Students should think about who they think is the most correct and be prepared to explain why that person is correct.

 Grade Level 6-12